CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly identifies its domain (astronomy/astrophysics Python library), lists specific capabilities comprehensively, and provides explicit 'Use when' guidance with natural trigger terms.
-It uses proper third-person voice throughout and covers both the 'what' and 'when' dimensions effectively.
+The description uses proper third-person voice and covers both what the skill does and when it should be selected.
 The only minor note is slight redundancy between the capability listing and the trigger clause, but this actually reinforces discoverability.

 DimensionReasoningScore